 Newsflash: Recorders Roll!

 Teaching students to care for their recorders is an essential skill that translates to any other (more expensive) instrument they may own later in life.
+(And indeed, any belongings!)

 Assessment

 When teaching music using a musical instrument it’s important to remember that students will learn at different rates.
 Some students do not have great fine motor skills which can interfere with their playing ability, even if they are able to read the notes accurately.
-That’s why it’s important to have a range of ways to assess student progress that do not rely soley on playing ability.
+That’s why it’s important to have a range of ways to assess student progress that do not rely only on playing ability.

 Recorders are cool and underrated.
 And if you still don’t believe me, take a look at this convincing article from the CBC.